Freedom of religion in the Maldives: Societal abuses and discrimination

 According to the Special Rapporteur on Freedom of Religion or Belief's February 2007 report, "members of local congregations on some of the islands do not allow foreign manual laborers to attend the mosque."
 The government denied these allegations.

 When the Special Rapporteur on Freedom of Religion or Belief visited the Maldives' only prison, she found non-Muslim prisoners "unable to perform their prayers due to the objections of their Maldivian cellmates."
 There were no accommodations made for Hindu prisoners with dietary restrictions.

 The Special Rapporteur on Freedom of Religion or Belief also reported on the issue of women wearing headscarves.
 She received reports that women were being pressured to cover by relatives, other citizens, self-proclaimed preachers, or newly formed political parties.
 Furthermore, she was told that women began to cover after state-owned media reported that the 2004 tsunami was the "result of Maldivians failing to live in accordance with Islam."
 There was one report of a female student who was excluded from school for wearing a headscarf.

 On Human Rights Day, 10 December 2011, protesters led by Ismail Khilath Rasheed, calling themselves ‘Silent Solidarity’, gathered at the Artificial Beach to protest religious intolerance in the Maldives.
 They were attacked and threatened.

 The Centre for Civil and Political rights, based in Geneva, Switzerland, and the Human Rights Committee are working to establish new guidelines with the Maldivian government on human rights.

 The Committee has welcomed the following legislative and institutional measures taken by the State: The removal by the Parliament, in 2008, of the gender bar on running for presidency; the enactment of the Anti-Domestic Violence Act, in April 2012.

 The July 27, 2012, Human Rights Committee report listed more recommendations and principal matters of concern and expressed hope that the Maldivan State Party would continue on its path for equal rights, freedom of religion, and decriminalization of same-sex relationships.

+In 2023, the country was scored zero out of 4 for religious freedom; it was also noted that non-Muslim foreigners are only permitted to observe their religions privately.

+According to Open Doors in 2024, the country was rated as the 18th worst place in the world to be a Christian.